-The Apopka Art and Foliage Festival is happy to welcome our Plant Doctors once again.
+The 60th Apopka Art and Foliage Festival is delighted to welcome our Plant Doctors once again.
 “The Plant Doctors” are experts in their fields, willing and ready to advise you on how to improve the health of your foliage or how to keep those brand-new plants looking vibrant.
-Take a look at our website for days and times of each Plant Doctor.

 Mr. MacCubbin is the author of six books about Florida gardening and landscaping.
 He has been honored by the Florida Nurseryman and Growers Association as the Best Horticultural Writer.
 He has hosted the “Better Lawns and Gardens” radio show for over 18 years and The American Horticulture Society recognized Tom as the National Teacher of the Year.
 In March of 2007, Tom was promoted to the distinguished position of Extension Agent Emeritus with the University of Florida upon his retirement after 36 years of service.
 Come ask Tom your questions and he will give you the information you need, just as he does in his articles with the Orlando Sentinel.

 Joani has been a gardener since childhood helping maintain the family nursery in Maine for a number of years.
-When moving to Florida she continued her interests working in her own landscape and helping others.
-She helped husband Tom write several Florida books and has been a co-host of Better Lawns and Gardens a Saturday radio program for over 25 years.
-Joani helps produce the Better Lawns & Gardens Web page with a feature “Joani’s Corner".
+After moving to Florida, she continued her interests working in her own landscape and helping others.
+She helped husband Tom write several Florida books and has been a co-host of Better Lawns and Gardens, a Saturday radio program for over 25 years.
+Joani helps produce the Better Lawns and Gardens webpage with a feature “Joani’s Corner.”
 She is very active in her craft room with garden art and has been a contributor to “Kids in the Garden” projects for the Orlando Sentinel’s former gardening section.
-Her favorite plant is an orchid of any type, but she appreciates most plants with color.
+Her favorite plant is an orchid of any type but she appreciates most plants with color.